hossain-khan/android-keep-alive/README.md

 Most of the permissions listed above are discouraged and or restricted.
 Please be sure to use the app with caution.

 ---
-> \* = _The app uses Android's standard explicit intent to start app using it's package-id.
+> \* = _The app uses Android's standard explicit intent to start app using it's app package-id.
 Intent is sent to Android OS re-run the app, however, it's up to Android OS to run the app.
 Something to keep in mind._
 ---